- Give and receive everything with two hands.

 - If you want a second serving, refuse the host’s offer once before accepting it.

-- Pass a gift to the recipient with both hands.
+- Pass gifts to the recipient with both hands.

 - Careful attention is paid to the wrapping of a gift, as the first impression it gives is very important.
 The more elaborate the wrapping, the better.
-Gifts wrapped in red and gold paper denote luck, whereas white, blue or black wrapping has sour connotations.
+Gifts wrapped in red and gold paper denote luck, whereas blue or black wrapping have sour connotations.

-- Sweets, fruits, flowers (excluding white ones) or spirits make for good gifts.
+- Sweets, fruits, flowers (excluding red or white flowers) and alcoholic spirits make good gifts.

-- Do not give gifts that add up to four in number.
-The pronunciation of the word ‘four’ sounds similar to the Chinese word for ‘death’.
+- Do not give gifts that add up to 4 in number as 'four' pronounced in Cantonese sounds like the word for ‘death’.